buybackoff/Period/README.md

 Rationale
 =========

+`DateTime` and `DateTimeOffset` are not blittable (they have `[StructLayout(LayoutKind.Auto)]`)!
+This fact alone could be enough to use just ticks when working with arrays of dates and using native interop, but the following arguments justify a new data structure with some convenient features in addition to sequential layout.

 63 bits are enough to store any practical time period in UTC.
 For time series, time zone info is a part of series definition.
-Storing TZ info in each time/period value is redundant (`DateTimeOffset` takes 12 bytes, 4 for offset). .NET/NodaTime allow easy convertion betwenn historical zoned time and UTC, but this only needed for data cleaning before data is persisted or for data presentation after data is processed.
-For analysis, all time should be in UTC.
+Storing TZ info in each time/period value is redundant (`DateTimeOffset` takes 12 bytes, 4 for offset).
+.NET/NodaTime allow easy convertion betwenn historical zoned time and UTC, but this only needed for data cleaning before data is persisted or for data presentation after data is processed.
+For analysis, all time values should be in UTC.

 Ticks precision is usually not needed, some bits could be used for period.
 Period info is needed in addition to start/end, e.g. to distinguish between an hour and a minute started at the same tick.
-One could store data with different frequencies in separate tables, but in general the number of possible frequencies is not fixed and custom periods are possible.
+One could store data with different frequencies in separate tables, but, in general, the number of possible frequencies is not fixed and custom periods are possible.
 With ordered key-value storage (B+-trees, Cassandra, ESENT, LMDB, and event SQL with clustered primary key/covering indexes) we could store data with Period keys very efficiently: all frequencies are phisically placed together and range  queries are very fast.
 We could use a single table for all frequencies without big performance loss.

 Bit layout of Period is optimized for compression.
 Difference between two adjacent period in representable as `1:Int32`, so any number of sequential Periods could be represented as the first period and the number of periods.
 In addition, with bit-shuffling libraries like Blosc diffing becomes less necessary and lexicographic bit layout helps to achieve very high compression.

 TODOs